coredds/eniGOma/CONTRIBUTING.md

 ## Thank You!

-Thank you for your interest in contributing to eniGOma!
+Thank you for your interest in contributing to enigoma!
 We appreciate your support and look forward to your contributions.